MattMakesStuff/Pick-a-color/README.md

 Color-picker changing neopixel leds on a raspberrypi

 **Hardware requirements**
-A computer with an sd card reader
+ - A computer with an sd card reader
+ - Either an ssh client to remote program the raspberry pi
+ - or an hdmi monitor, with mouse and keyboard

 **What I used**